|Support||Email & forum|

 Payment options – Aside from PayPal and major credit cards, you can also pay with Bitcoin and more than 60 different payment options through Paymentwall.
 In previous years, you could send cash in an envelope, but it looks like that option has been discontinued.

 Refund Policy – Perfect Privacy offers a full 7 day money-back guarantee on all subscriptions.
 There are no exceptions or hidden clauses with the refund policy, as you can see here in the Terms.

 Unlike all the new VPNs flooding onto the market in the past few years, Perfect Privacy has been offering premium privacy solutions since 2008.
 It is based in Switzerland and is one of the few VPNs with a verified no logs policy.

-According to the website, the parent company is Vectura Datamanagement Limited Company, based in Zug, Switzerland.
+According to their website, the parent company is Vectura Datamanagement Limited Company, based in Zug, Switzerland.
 As we have discussed before, Switzerland is an excellent privacy-friendly jurisdiction.
 Privacy is guaranteed under the Swiss Federal Data Protection Act (DPA) and the Swiss Federal Data Protection Ordinance (DPO).
 This legal framework offers further protection for Perfect Privacy customers and their data.

-According to the website, the “Technical Implementation” part of the company is based in Panama under the name “Webinvest International SA.”
+They also claim the “Technical Implementation” part of the company is based in Panama under the name “Webinvest International SA.”
 This is also good because Panama is a solid choice for privacy and is not a close partner with any surveillance alliances.